giantswarm/docs/src/content/getting-started/shared-installation/index.md

 ### Observability

 A shared installation is monitored and managed by Giant Swarm staff, just like any other installation.
-However, we currently do not provide access to our [Observability]({{< relref "/ui-api/observability" >}}) for users of a shared installation.
+However, we currently do not provide access to our standard [observability features]({{< relref "/ui-api/observability" >}}) for users of a shared installation.

 ## Getting started